david-beauchesne/FoodWeb-MultiStressors/fwms.md

 univariate pathways of effects [*e.g.* @refs], few attention has been given to multiple processes impacted simultaneously by disturbances.
-Talk about experimental work looking at how individual ecological processes have been thoroughly tested, but they are concextual and their conclusions are limited.
+Talk about experimental work looking at how individual ecological processes have been thoroughly tested, but they are concextual and tand it may be worth giving an example at some point in the intro heir conclusions are limited.
 Few work has been targetting multiple simultaneaous ecological processes simultaneously.
 Look at Crowe lab for more, maybe cite an article in preparation. -->